Religious Freedom Report Offers Grim Review Of Attacks On Faith Groups

 In northern Myanmar, fighting between the military and ethnic armed groups displaced thousands of civilians, including Christians.
 Security forces blocked humanitarian aid, held civilians hostage and stopped journalists from entering conflict zones to report on the crisis.

-In Pakistan, extremist political parties drove hate speech, and threats of religious minorities and blasphemy laws were used to suppress Hindus, Christians, Sikhs, Ahmadis (a Muslim sect with beliefs differing from the country's dominant Sunni version of Islam) and Shia Muslims.
+In Pakistan, extremist political parties drove hate speech, and threats of religious minorities and blasphemy laws were used to suppress Hindus, Christians, Sikhs, Ahmadis (a Muslim sect with beliefs differing from the country's dominant Sunni version of Islam) and Shiite Muslims.

 Its designation as a "country of particular concern" came even as the government granted visas for 3,500 Indian Sikhs to visit historic temples and Prime Minister Imran Khan publicly defended a Christian woman who was on death row for allegedly insulting Islam.

-Among the other countries with egregious religious freedom violations Syria, North Korea, Saudi Arabia, Sudan and Iran, where a senior official led an anti-Semitic conference and accused Jews of "manipulating the global economy and exaggerating the Holocaust."
+Among the other countries with egregious religious freedom violations were Syria, North Korea, Saudi Arabia, Sudan and Iran, where a senior official led an anti-Semitic conference and accused Jews of "manipulating the global economy and exaggerating the Holocaust."

 The report also names five entities as violators of religious freedom, including ISIS and the Taliban in Afghanistan.
 Yemen's Houthi rebels are new to the list.

-The report informs U.S. policy and is heard across the globe, Johnnie Moore tells NPR.
+The report informs U.S. policy and is heard across the globe, Moore tells NPR.
 "Literally in the last four or five months, three prisoners of conscience that were advocated for [in the past] were released in Iran, in Pakistan and in Turkey."

 USCIRF also announced Monday that it will launch a database of victims in places with the most systematic, flagrant and sustained violations.
 The commission says it will start collecting data later this year.